(edited October 2023)

 Sequence type T15 was first identified by Hewett et al., 2003, using partial sequences of the 18S rRNA gene.
 The sequence type was found to be associated with the species Acanthamoeba jacobsi, which had been first isolated and described by Sawyer, Nerad and Visvesvara in 1992.
 Full sequences of the 18S rRNA gene were not reported until 2017 (Corsaro et al., 2017).
 The reason why full sequences were difficult to obtain may be related to the fact that a number of isolates of A. jacobsi are found to possess an intron in the latter half of the 18S rRNA gene.

 By 2019, 12 sequences had been identified that occur in more than a single isolate.
+No new shared alleles have been identified since 2019.
 The alleles ranged in size from 62 to 87 nucleotides.
 The sequence of the 12 alleles is given as:

 As can be seen, the alleles appear to fall into two groups, one associated with allele 15.01, including 8 of the alleles, while a second group is associated with alleles 15.02 and includes only three alleles.
 The second group is greater in length, and is distinguished by the presence of four multi-nucleotide insertions compared to the first group.